Eric Brouwer, PhD

 Vice President Engineering

 Aye brings over 10 years of experience in the medical device industry, developing prototypes to IVD products within the ISO 13485 quality system.
-Aye has a breath of experience in the areas of system automation, software design, usability (UI/UX) features, image processing and liquid handling systems.
+Aye has a breadth of experience in the areas of system automation, software design, usability (UI/UX) features, image processing and liquid handling systems.

 Aye earned a promotion to her current role in 2017, after serving as the company’s director of platform engineering since 2013.
 Aye oversees a team of automation and software engineers in the design, development and operations of the SQI automation systems and fulfilling the specifications of SQI product roadmap.